Basic MMT and Economic Justice

 For roughly the same reason, post-Keynesians think a large government debt is a problem, since “debt servicing” has to be “funded” by raising taxes.
 (What they mean by “funded” is that there is a need to keep the exchange rate fixed — so it is bad language framing.)
 This is of course incorrect in a proper MMT system.
 The government operating a floating exchange rate has no debt constraint, they have only real resource constraints.

 MMT tells us that “debt servicing” for a government sovereign is nothing but typing numbers into bank accounts of Treasury bond holders.
 There is no constraint here other than psychological, or political.
 Governments can refuse to type in those numbers.
 Then the bond holders are defrauded, the governments defaults.
 Why would a government choose to voluntarily default on such debt obligations?
-There is no good reason other than to either, (i) defend a gold supply (inapplicable today post Breton-Woods), or (ii) defend a desired exchange rate (inapplicable to NZ since 1985).
+There is no good reason other than to either, (i) defend a gold supply (inapplicable today post Bretton-Woods), or (ii) defend a desired exchange rate (inapplicable to NZ since 1985).

 But otherwise post-Keynesians are very close to MMT in all other respects on macroeconomics.